neondatabase/website/content/docs/how-to-guides/import-an-existing-database.md

   - /docs/cloud/tutorials
 ---

 This topic describes how to import an existing PostgreSQL database to Neon.
-These instructions can also be used to migrate a database from one Neon project to another.
-For example, you can use these instructions to migrate a database from a Neon project created with PostgreSQL 14 to a Neon project created with PostgreSQL 15.
+The instructions can also be used to migrate a database from one Neon project to another.
+For example, you can use the instructions to migrate a database from a Neon project created with PostgreSQL 14 to a Neon project created with PostgreSQL 15.

 PostgreSQL provides several import methods.
 The most efficient method is using the `pg_dump` utility with connection strings, as shown: